srbgd/SimpleLMS/README.md

-# LMS
+## SLMS
-Library Managment System.
+Simple Library Managment System.

 ## Usage
 To use this programm you need to have ```python3``` installed on your PC.